Reinhardt University Parking Regulations

 Parking on the Reinhardt Waleska Campus is either designated for visitors or requires the display of a valid permit.
 The responsibility for finding a legal space rests with the motor vehicle operator.
 Inability to locate a convenient parking space is not a valid reason for violating parking rules and regulations.
 Please refer to the campus parking map for exact locations of specific parking permit designations.

 All University faculty, staff, dining facility employees, students, part-time employees, contractors, vendors or others who regularly park vehicles on Reinhardt property must register their vehicles with Public Safety and display a valid parking permit when parked on campus.
-The parking fee allows each student two parking decals during the academic year.
 Any additional decals will be $15 each.
-Resident students are only allowed one registered vehicle on campus.
 Faculty and staff who use more than one vehicle may register the vehicles with Public Safety and they will be issued a valid permit for those registered vehicles.
 Registration can be accomplished in person at the Public Safety office or online with the decals then obtained at the Public Safety office.
 Decals are not mailed.

 - Employees and students must provide current vehicle registration with their permit application.
 Vehicle registration information includes: make, model, year, license plate number, state of issue, vehicle identification number (VIN) and color.
 Permit holders are responsible for maintaining current vehicle information with Public Safety.